-- 9) Which of the following is not a valid theory that attempts to explain the shape of the term structure of interest rates?
+- 12) Which of the following is NOT a valid theory that attempts to explain the shape of the term structure of interest rates?

 - A) the unbiased expectations theory

 - B) the liquidity preference theory

 - C) the market segmentation theory

 - D) the Fisher Effect theory

-Keywords: Expectations Theory, Liquidity Preference Theory, Market Segmentation Theory,

-Term Structure of Interest Rates AACSB: Reflective thinking skills
+Keywords: Expectations Theory, Liquidity Preference Theory, Market Segmentation Theory, Term Structure of Interest Rates

-- 10) A "normal" yield curve is
+- 13) A "normal" yield curve is

 - A) downward sloping.

 - B) downward sloping, then upward sloping.

 - C) upward sloping.

 - D) upward sloping, then downward sloping.